igraph/python-igraph/doc/source/tutorial/shortest_paths.rst

    Graph ``g``, as seen in the examples.

-    NOTE: Currently, the develop branch is bugged so that I can't display edge weights on the sample figure.
-I'll find some time to generate a graph from Cairo instead.
+    TODO: Currently, the develop branch is bugged so that I can't display edge weights on the sample figure.
+I'll find some time to generate a graph from Cairo instead later.

-..
-TODO Update this figure

 - If you're wondering why :meth:`get_shortest_paths` returns a list of lists, it's becuase the `to` argument can also accept a list of vertex IDs.
 In that case, the shortest path to all each vertex is found and stored in the results array.
 - If you're interested in finding *all* shortest paths, check out :meth:`get_all_shortest_paths`.